 - Transit is essential support in Berlin.

-- The city punishes overbuilt routes.
+- The city punishes overbuilt routes very quickly.

 - A cleaner hotel district is worth more than one extra neighborhood ambition.